Amid a galore of online and offline advice, we round up the best ways to get the most on your capital

 When we invest in such a product, we are lining up our capital to take advantage of high returns possible in the equities markets.
 At the same time, we are ensuring our money does not underperform the benchmark returns.

 If the benchmark index falls, our investment does not fall further (say, the Nifty drops 20 basis points, your ETF would too.
-But in an MF, if you were invested in a sectoral MF, it could have tanked more say, 50 basis points).
+But in an MF, if you were invested in a sectoral MF, it could have tanked more by say, 50 basis points).

-5-Year Performance comparison between Nifty 50 ETF and PSU Bank ETF
+5-Year Performance of Nifty 50 ETF

 Moreover, we could revisit the option of investing in gold, through gold ETFs.
 Similarly, debt ETFs are a portfolio of fixed-income instruments tracking a fixed-income index.